Federated Analyst Fleets — Federated Personalization for Analyst Agents¶

 - DP-clipped magnitude bound; norm-capped per layer

-- A small per-forge metadata blob (round counts, average loss, no raw transcripts)
+- A small per-client metadata blob (round counts, average loss, no raw transcripts)

 The server returns: